eccv18-vlease/eccv18-vlease.github.io/_pages/home.md

 <div class="row">
   <div class="col-md-12">
     <img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/abhinav.png" | prepend:site.baseurl }}">
-    <p><b>Abhinav Gupta</b> is an assistant professor at Carnegie Mellon University.
-Prior to this, he was a post-doctoral fellow here working with Alyosha Efros and Martial Hebert.
-His research focuses on developing representation and reasoning approaches for deeper understanding of the scene, how linguistic information can be harnessed to efficiently learn how the world works and how are actions and objects related to each other. &nbsp;
+    <p><b>Abhinav Gupta</b> is an Assistant Professor in the Robotics Institute at Carnegie Mellon University (CMU).
+Prior to this, he was a post-doctoral fellow at CMU working with Alyosha Efros and Martial Hebert.
+His research interests include developing representations of the visual world, linking language and vision, and the relationships between objects and actions.
+He is a recipient of the PAMI Young Researcher award, the Bosch Young Faculty Fellowship and a Google Faculty Research Award. &nbsp;
     <span style="color:#1a1aff;font-weight:400;">[<a href="http://www.cs.cmu.edu/~abhinavg/">Webpage</a>]</span></p>
   </div>
 </div><br>